junior8adlt/proyecto_arquitectura/arquitectura/README.md

 This projecr is a landing page for a architecture company

 ## Instructions
-For run the projec u must have follow this instructions:
+For run the project u must have follow this instructions:
 1. You have to install NodeJS you can  download on the next link: (https://nodejs.org/es/) if u already have it skip this step.